alexsavio/hansel/README.rst

     >>> crumb = Crumb("{base_dir}/data/raw/{subject_id}/{session_id}/{image_type}/{image}",
     >>>               ignore_list=['.*'])

+    Once you have a fully defined Crumb, you can use its `path` for operations with the corresponding file.
+    For that you have to convert it to string by doing `str(crumb)` or `crumb.path`.

 See more quick examples after the `Long Intro`_ check `More features and tricks`_.

 ---------------------